Larry Nassar Sentenced To Up To 175 Years In Prison By Michigan Judge

 Larry Nassar, the USA Gymnastics and Michigan State University doctor who has admitted to abusing girls and women who were receiving treatment from him, was sentenced to 40 to 175 years in prison on Wednesday.

-"I just signed your death warrant," Judge Rosemarie Aquilina said, in her Lansing, Mich., courtroom.
+"I just signed your death warrant," Judge Rosemarie Aquilina said, in her Lansing, Mich., courtroom as she read Nassar's sentence.

+Wednesday night, MSU said that university President Lou Anna Simon is stepping down under pressure because of the scandal.
+Her resignation letter reads in part:

+"As tragedies are politicized, blame is inevitable.
+As president, it is only natural that I am the focus of this anger."

-It was one dramatic statement among many from the judge, a capstone to days of powerful and emotional testimony from more than 150 women and girls who say they were abused by Nassar.
-Aquilina allowed scores of accusers to give victim impact statements during the sentencing, and she said she took their statements into account, explaining that the others who spoke added to the credibility of the seven whose cases were before her.
+Nassar's sentencing came as the capstone to days of powerful and emotional testimony from more than 150 women and girls who say they were abused by the doctor.

+Judge Aquilina allowed scores of accusers to give victim impact statements, and she said she took their statements into account, explaining that the others who spoke added to the credibility of the seven whose cases were before her.

 Nassar, who has admitted to molesting multiple girls and women who were under his care, had already been sentenced to 60 years in prison on separate federal child pornography charges.

-Note: A previous version of this story incorrectly said Larry Nassar's sentence was handed down on Tuesday.
-It was Wednesday.
-Additionally, we previously said Nassar's statement to victims came after his sentence was announced.
-It came before the sentence.